 The Division of Pediatric Ophthalmology provides retinopathy of prematurity (ROP) screening in the Newborn Intensive Care Unit (NICU) at Cincinnati Children’s and in the newborn nurseries at University Hospital and Good Samaritan Hospital.
 The ROP screening program provides the region with access to clinical specialists who can perform ROP screening and intervention for premature infants.

 The Division of Pediatric Ophthalmology and the Department of Ophthalmology in the University of Cincinnati’s College of Medicine have partnered to establish the Retinoblastoma Treatment Center.
-James Augsburger, MD, is the center director; he specializes in ocular oncology (cancers of the eye) and has a special interest in retinoblastoma, the most common type of eye cancer in children.
+Basil K. Williams, MD, is the center director; he specializes in ocular oncology (cancers of the eye) and has a special interest in retinoblastoma, the most common type of eye cancer in children.

-The Division of Pediatric Ophthalmology provides contact lens services for infants after cataract surgery, under the direction of Daniele (Dan) Saltarelli, OD.
+The Division of Pediatric Ophthalmology provides contact lens services for infants after cataract surgery, under the direction of Kelsey Carriere, OD.
 This service has been well received by patients and their families.
-To help patients adapt to contact lenses, Saltarelli has made a video for educating patients about the process.
+To help patients adapt to contact lenses, Kelsey Carriere, OD has made a video for educating patients about the process.

 The Division of Pediatric Ophthalmology provides community vision screening services under the direction of Carol Weinel, COA.
 She focuses her screening activities on disadvantaged students within the Cincinnati area.
-Our vision screening service provides free eye exams to children younger than age 7 at 29 local schools, as well as at health fairs and other community events.
+As part of our vision screening service, we provide free eye exams to children younger than age 7 at 29 local schools, as well as at health fairs and other community events.

-The Children's Low Vision Education and Rehabilitation (CLEAR) program is offered by APEI at Cincinnati Children’s under the direction of Terry Schwartz, MD and Rebecca Coakley, MA, CLVT.
-The program is offered to school-aged children (3-21 years) with permanent impairment of vision and provides comprehensive eye evaluations, assessment for and provision of low vision devices, assistive technology evaluation, orientation and mobility screening and recommendations for classroom adaptations.
+The Cincinnati Children's Vision Rehabilitation Program is offered at Cincinnati Children’s under the direction of Terry Schwartz, MD.
+The program is offered to school-aged children (ages 3 to 21 years old) with permanent impairment of vision and provides comprehensive eye evaluations, assessment for and provision of low vision devices, assistive technology evaluation, orientation and mobility screening and recommendations for classroom adaptations.
 Children with vision impairment require a referral from educators or health care providers in order to be accepted for evaluation.